realityexpander/jpages/src/main/java/org/elegantobjects/jpages/App2/README.md

 - Many of the ideas were so bad that a common set of workarounds were created and passed around the community (or discovered independently).
 These eventually became "industry standard" which slowly turned into "best practices."
-- These were then catalogued in many books, sold in lectures and conferences, made into clever repeatable acronyms, and eventually became a "gospel holy truth" and assumed "just the way its done", even though it was often taught without any explanation of why it was done that way, or proof any of it works optimally, or even works at all.
+- These were then catalogued in many books, sold in lectures and conferences, made into clever repeatable acronyms, and eventually became a "gospel holy truth" and assumed "just the way it's done", even though it was often taught without any explanation of why it was done that way, or proof any of it works optimally, or even works at all.
 - Turns out many of the patterns were after-thought workarounds to fundamental language design flaws, directly inherited from C++ and C (and other languages) that never were resolved properly much less questioned.
-- We know this now because recent language versions have remediated <i>some</i> of these issues, and other languages like Kotlin illustate how to address these flaws in a more sane, comprehensible and maintainable manner.
+- We know this now because recent language versions have remediated <i>some</i> of these issues, and other languages like Kotlin illustrate how to address these flaws in a more sane, comprehensible and maintainable manner.
 - Combined with BOOP, many of the popular design patterns just don't make sense and add unnecessary complexity and confusion. <i>But it did pay a lot of presenters and authors bills for a long time!</i>